rvdaskalinas/var/README.md

 # VAR and VECM Models

-This repository contains scripts that choose between using a VAR or a VECM model based on the CI test and provides the irf and fevd plots.
+This repository contains scripts that run VECM, VAR or BVAR models based on the CI test.
+If cointegration is found it will run the VECM test, otherwise it will let you choose between BVAR and VAR.

 ## Repository Structure